mjbright/futurelearn-dl/README.md

 # futurelearn-dl

-A script to download materials from the FutureLearn website (for enrolled courses)
+An early attempt at automating downloads from the FutureLearn website (for enrolled courses).

+There are currently 2 attempts:
+    - futurelearn_dl.sh: This script fails to login
+    - futurelearn_dl.py: This script successfully logs in ... more functionality to be implemented

+## futurelearn-dl.py:

+First attempt at a Python3 version.

+Currently succeeds to obtain authenticity_token and to login using this token.

+## futurelearn-dl.sh:

-## NOTE: This does not work, it's a horrible hack, I'm throwing this out there because people have requested it and because I need it myself (but don't have the time to invest right now).
+**NOTE:** This does not work, it's a horrible hack, I'm throwing this out there because people have requested it and because I need it myself (but don't have the time to invest right now).

 ## NOTE: I did not write the original script, I adapted a script which was posted as a Gist here:
   https://gist.github.com/nonsleepr/11401542